 - How sustainable is the material over its entire lifespan?

-As a company producing a perishable product that must safely sit on a shelf for several days, we knew going in that plastics — post-consumer recycled or otherwise — were the widely accepted industry standard.
-Because we’re never ones to accept the status quo, we set out to find better options.
+Plastic is the widely accepted industry standard for a perishable product that must safely sit on the shelf for several days.
+But because we’re never ones to accept the status quo, we set out to find better options.

 We then looked elsewhere for a solution, turning to innovative materials such as mushroom-based packaging.
 While these materials are beginning to gain traction in packaging for furniture and other objects, manufacturers have not yet been able to create a version that is food safe.